my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 #### webtunnel.deviceId

-The device ID is used to uniquely address the device and therefore must be unique for all devices on a Remote Manager server.
+The device ID is used to uniquely address the device and therefore must be unique for all devices on a macchina.io REMOTE server.
 The ID must be a valid domain name, as it will be used as part of the device URL.
 It may contain letters `a`-`z` and digits `0`-`9`, as well as dashes (`-`), but must not begin with a dash.